Geo3ngel/JSON-Similarity-comparitor/README.md

 ## PLANNED BONUSES:
 * An output log of exactly what variables are different, and what the difference is.
 (Comparing objects)
 * In that output log, include what attributes one object has/lacks in comparison to the other.

+include in break down what line is different in each JSON file.
+- amount of differences?

+## TESTS:
+- TODO: Include testing w/ justifications and explanations.